 The best stuffing you will ever eat.
-If I am going to choose one carb to eat at a holiday meal this is the one that is pouch worthy.
+If I am going to choose one carb at a holiday meal, this is the pouch worthy one.

 You will see a pattern in the first four ingredients.
 They are meat and vegetables!
 The key to making this really moist flavorful stuffing lower in carbs is to have lots of sausage, sautéed vegetables and apples that crowd out the bread cubes.

-When vegetarian friends join us for Thanksgiving, as their main dish, I make this stuffing without the sausage and cook individual portions in a roasted acorn squash half.
-Bells Seasoning is a New England standard that has been around for 150 years and the stuff is money!
-It elevates your meal to a new level.
+When vegetarian friends join us for Thanksgiving, as their main dish I make this swithout the sausage and cook individual portions in roasted acorn squash halves Bells Seasoning is a New England standard that has been around for 150 years and the stuff is money!
 I can’t cook Thanksgiving dinner without it and even smuggled it into Mexico when we lived there for our ‘roast pavo’.
 You really need to find some for your holiday.

 - 1 pound sweet Italian sausage, from an Italian store is best, otherwise I use Jimmy Dean as it is very lean